 5. Close monitoring or observation post-attack, especially for persons with special conditions, such as pregnant mothers.

 Psychotherapy is an option if the victim is having periodic episodes of panic attack.
 Usually this is employed along with medication, to great effect.
 Therapy is also recommended for patients who are advised by their doctor to discontinue their medication for various reasons.
 For those unfortunate few whose response to medication is less than optimistic, psychotherapy may also be the last resort.

-Two types of therapy are recommended for panic disorder:
+Two types of therapy recommended for panic disorders: